-The Risks of Holding Stock Options for Too Long
+The Risks of Holding Stock Options Too Long for High Net Worth

 How to Grab Your Windfall and Minimize the Tax Bite

 When Martha Stewart’s company went public in 1999, it was worth $1.3 billion.
 A few years later, it was worth half that.
 Similar stories of precipitous declines have occurred in businesses as prolific as Disney, Microsoft, McDonald’s, and General Electric.